I practice VDC (Virtual Design and Construction) and I love it! 😃

 The VDC acronym simply stands for “Virtual Design and Construction.”

-But, you’re probably wondering exactly what is Virtual Design and Construction? 🤷♂️
+But, you’re probably wondering exactly what is Virtual Design and Construction, VDC? 🤷♂️

 Let’s see if I can break it down: